jerickjoe111/launch-school/RB130/03_tools/glossary.md

 ### Using Bundler

 We have to add `require 'bundler/setup'` to the beginning of all our source files (even tests) in order to use Bundler, before any other required Gems, otherwise these Gems will not be added with Bundler.
-This statement makes sure that the program uses what is listed in the `Gemfile.lock`, instead of defaulting to the most recent version when the Gems.
+This statement makes sure that the program uses what is listed in the `Gemfile.lock`, instead of defaulting to the most recent version when the Gems are loaded.

 Bundler is really simple: it does not modify how Ruby versions and Gems are stored.
 This is determined by the Ruby Version Manager.